IhonaMaria/Fondation-Follereau-Dashboard/README.md

 ## Deployment
 The Dashboard app was deployed in a straightforward way thanks to Streamlit Cloud.

-Please follow this public URL link to access and interact with the Dashboard:
+Please follow this public URL link to access and interact with the dashboard:

 https://fondation-follereau-dashboard-hdvc.streamlit.app/